 - In a large pot, boil at least 2 quarts of water and add the chopped squash and sweet potatoes.

-- Let cool slightly.
-Using a blender, hand blender of food processor, blend half of the cooked squash/sweet potatoes with the broth, coconut milk and spices until smooth and return it to the pot.
+- Using a blender, hand blender, or food processor, blend half of the cooked squash and sweet potatoes with the stock, coconut milk, and spices until smooth.

 What’s your favorite soup?
 Share below!